 Smallpox is caused by the variola virus, a DNA virus, with humans being the only known reservoir for the disease.
 It is spread by person-to-person contact, with an incubation period of 10 to 14 days.
 The overall mortality is about 30%.

-There is no indication for smallpox vaccination except for:
+There is no indication for routine smallpox vaccination.
+Vaccination is recommended for:

 - Workers in laboratories where pox viruses are handled and others whose work involves an identifiable risk of exposure to pox virus.

-Laboratory workers should be informed of the need for vaccination when appropriate.
+Laboratory workers should be informed of the need for the smallpox vaccine when appropriate.
 They may have fears about adverse effects which need to be addressed.
 Concerns have been expressed about smallpox in relation to bioterrorism and the availability of vaccine when half of the world's population is unvaccinated.
 Vaccines for the protection of troops need to be maintained.

 Further information and advice